-Most businesses will hold this information about their employees or suppliers as a minimum, meaning they are at a higher risk of being targeted for a cyber-attack.
+Most businesses will hold personal or sensitive information about their employees or suppliers as a minimum, meaning they are at a higher risk of being targeted for a cyber-attack.

-If a cyber-attack were to occur and this valuable data stolen, it may be used by an attacker to commit identity fraud (such as taking out a loan in someone else's name) or as the basis for a social engineering or phishing attack.
+If a cyber-attack were to occur and this valuable data is stolen it may be used by an attacker to commit identity fraud (such as taking out a loan in someone else's name) or as the basis for a social engineering or phishing attack.
+When this happens, an Insured may have to notify the Privacy Commissioner as well as the individuals affected by the attack, that this information has been stolen.
+There are new criminal offences in this space which carry a maximum fine of \$10,000, including offences for business that fail to notify a privacy breach appropriately and destroy personal information that has been requested.